molpopgen/ancestry_graph/notes.md

    It would seem that HASHING the dead nodes could be (part of) the solution for eliminating this enum entirely.

+   An alternative to hashing (which is slower access than the Vec) would be to take the enum and refactor it to be Death/NonDeath, and pass it along to the simplification function.
+   This method avoids the hash AND removes the column from the Graph.

 * We probably want all births to be at the EXACT SAME TIME so that we are simplifying at each "tick" of the simulation clock?